 Dais cotinifolia, the pompon tree or in Afrikaans kannabas, is a shrub or small tree reaching heights from 3 m to 7 m, occasionally in forests more than double that (SA Tree List No. 521).
 Late spring and summer blooming brings masses of pink-mauve flowers that make the tree a garden favourite.

-The leaves of Dais cotinifolia are simple, opposite (sometimes sub-opposite or scattered) and often crowded at the ends of stems.
-The leaf shape is oblong-elliptic or obovate with rounded base and tip.
-Leaf margins are entire and the slightly raised pale lateral veins and midrib are conspicuous.
+The leaves are simple, opposite (sometimes sub-opposite or scattered) and often crowded at near stem-tips.
+The leaf-shape is oblong to elliptic or obovate with rounded base and obtusely pointed tip.
+Leaf margins are entire, the slightly raised pale lateral veins and midrib are conspicuous.